owickstrom/komposition/docs/src/user-guide/concepts/navigation.md

 ## Key Bindings

-Navigation is mean to be keyboard-driven, in that you use your arrow keys or the <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd> keys to move around, like in [Vim](https://www.vim.org/).
+Navigation is meant to be keyboard-driven, in that you use your arrow keys or the <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd> keys to move around, like in [Vim](https://www.vim.org/).
+Press <kbd>?</kbd> to display the help and its list of key bindings to learn more.

 You can also click any clip or gap in a track to move directly to it.

 !!! note
     There's currently no way to focus sequences or parallels using the mouse,